 To start with study what works.
 The obvious site to visit has to be Copy Blogger.
 Other sites I’d recommend bookmarking include Copy Hacker and Enchanting Marketing.

 I’d also suggest turning off the TV and reading a few books.
 David Ogilvy and Eugene Schwartz come to mind.
 Both of these copywriters, now deceased, can teach you a lot about creating high converting sales copy.

 As an aside, regardless of if you plan to write your own sales copy, I would spend some time studying copywriting.
 You’ll learn a lot of skills you can apply to your professional life.
-For example I used some copywriting hacks to slash the bounce rate on one of my sites by 60%.

 The Importance of Post Launch Support

 Regardless of how well you prepare you will get refund requests.
 To give you an idea of just how many requests you can expect, we budget for 10% of total sales.

 For a launch like Youzign this equates to $60,000.
 Reducing that rate by just 1% is an extra $3,000 in net profits.
 It’s a lot of money to loose (just ask the affiliate who made the sales).

 To reduce the number of refund requests you get you need to offer great customer support.
 This is especially important in the first 72 hours after launch when the majority of your sales will be generated.

 It never hurts to state the obvious.
 You need to have the human resources in place to respond quickly to support questions and have the capacity to actually resolve problems.
 This is something you need to consider if you are hiring a freelancer to develop your software (good communication is essential).